 Jen enjoys spending time with her husband, 5 year old daughter Kaley, and 14 year old boxer.
 She is an avid reader and loves being outdoors.

 Kirstin received her undergraduate degree in Secondary English Education and her Master of Science degree in Speech-Language Pathology from Western Carolina University in Cullowhee, NC.
-A recent graduate, Kirstin had the opportunity to work in a variety of clinical settings including hospitals, skilled nursing facilities, preschools, elementary schools, and clinics.
+As a recent graduate, Kirstin had the opportunity to work in a variety of clinical settings including hospitals, skilled nursing facilities, preschools, elementary schools, and clinics.
 She has experience working with children with varying disorders in the areas of Autism Spectrum Disorder, speech and language, literacy, fluency, Traumatic Brain Injury, and adults with aphasia, dementia, Parkinson’s Disease, and voice disorders.
 She thoroughly enjoys working with children in the area of early intervention.

-Kirstin loves spending time with her family, friends, and 2 dogs Charlie and Boone, hiking in the North Carolina mountains, baking, and exploring unique restaurants.
+Kirstin loves spending time with her family, friends, 2 dogs Charlie and Boone, and hiking in the North Carolina mountains, baking, and exploring unique restaurants.

 Jason Rice, BS, Electrical Engineering Technology